apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 * You can use AWS bucket policies to mandate encryption rules for a bucket.
 * You can use S3A per-bucket configuration to ensure that S3A clients use encryption policies consistent with the mandated rules.
+* You can use S3 Default Encryption to encrypt data without needing to set anything in the client.
 * Changing the encryption options on the client does not change how existing files were encrypted, except when the files are renamed.
 * For all mechanisms other than SSE-C, clients do not need any configuration